KaziRifatMorshed/WelcomeToProgramming/README.md

 - It is possible to force the printing to be left-justified by placing a minus sign directly after the % character, as shown in the fourth example above.
 It is also possible to pad with zeros the leading blanks by placing a 0 (zero) before the field width specifier as shown in the last item above.
 The minus (–) and zero (0) are known as flags.
 - Generate random number `int r = rand() % 20;` and use MODULO(%) for overflow safety purpose.
 - if `f=10.5` then `printf(“%d\n”,(int)f);` will output `10` but `printf(“%d\n”, f);` will output ZERO.

+## sharafat
+- At first I just used to read and read without practicing.
+Which is definitely a bad habit!
+- How are you supposed to learn a software if you're afraid of an unknown button?
+This philosophy of mine both helped and got me into a tons of troubles.

+## IbnulAbrarShahriarSeam
+- Read the problem statement carefully.
+- Try to find a mathematical solution rather than using a loop.
+Loops take a huge amount of time and memory to execute.
+A mathematical solution is almost always more efficient.
+- If you are working with an integer-type variable, try not to use something that returns double or floating-point values (e.g., pow()).
+As it may result in unexpected behavior.

 # Contribution